 The nation’s #1 tractor-trailer accident lawyers explain how to win your semi-truck collision claim at trial

 However, winning a tractor-trailer claim in court is no easy feat.
-The trucking, healthcare, and insurance industries are pros at denying claims and avoiding payouts.
+The trucking and insurance companies and their defense lawyers are adept at denying claims and avoiding payouts.
 To win the compensation you deserve, you’ll need to know how to prove your truck crash case at trial.
-As a result, the nation’s best truck accident lawyers at Munley Law are here to help.
+As a result, the nation’s best truck accident lawyers at Munley Law Personal Injury Attorneys are here to help.

 How to win your truck crash case

-America’s #1 semi-truck collision lawyers explain what you need to know about winning a tractor-trailer accident claim in court.
+America’s #1 semi-truck crash lawyers explain what you need to know about winning a tractor-trailer accident claim in court.
 If you are unsure about who or what companies you should be suing, check out our blog post about potential truck crash case defendants.

-Firstly, you will need to establish that the defendant you are suing owed you a duty.
+First, you will need to establish that the defendant you are suing owed you a duty.
 “Duty” in this context is a special legal word.
 It means that someone had an obligation to conduct themselves with a certain level of care in order to protect others.
 Drivers of cars, trucks, SUVs, motorcycles, and buses automatically have a duty to drive with reasonable care.
 They owe this duty to all people who could potentially become victims of their poor driving.
 Depending on where you are and the company’s structure, trucking employers may owe duties related to hiring, training, and maintenance.

-Secondly, you must show that the defendant breached the duty.
+Secondly, you must show that the defendant breached their duty.
 “Breaching” a duty means violating or failing to adhere to the level of care owed.
 In essence, it is the thing that the defendant did wrong.
-For example, a truck driver who drove drunk or sped above the speed limit during an ice storm and crashed likely breached his or her duty to drive carefully.
+For example, a truck driver who drove drunk or sped above the speed limit during an ice storm and crashed breached his or her duty to drive carefully.
 Similarly, a trucking company that failed to perform a background check that would have revealed that an employee had many DUIs also likely violated its duty.
 The precise breach you allege will depend on the facts of your truck crash case.

 Select and prepare experts and witnesses